Ledgerback/DGSF/daoindex/00Porject Inbox/02 Next Steps/Task for Charles.md

 - What goals do organizational design of DAOs serve? → [[03 Theoretical Background#Organizational Design of DAOs]]
 	- What are Web 3 ethos?
 	- What about Web 3 tech?
+	- Refer to P2P Labs (Web3 v.
+Big Tech), Kelsie Nabben, [Crypto's Three Body Problem](https://otherinter.net/research/three-body-problem/#three-body-regulatory-problems), SAO/DAO vid from Matt Planck from DRC YouTube, and a brief history of Co-ops before the Rochdale principles
 - [[02 Contextual Background#What is a DAO?]]
 - [[08 Discussion#Assumptions and Limitations]]
-	- why use principles > definition
+	- why use principles > definition (or more why principles are needed to make definitions useful in applied setting and to become living systems)
 - update assessment response data on Airtable